Envek/rubyconfau-threads-callbacks/slides.md

 <!--
 And this is not a theoretical problem.

-For example, let's take a look to NATS client for Ruby, `nats-pure` gem.
+For example, let's take a look at NATS client for Ruby, `nats-pure` gem.
 It uses blocks as a callbacks to process incoming messages from subscriptions.

 Okay, what is NATS?
 Who knows?

 It is a performant and simple to set up message broker written in Go.
-It is very fast, very simple, and have many features aside of pub/sub.
-NATS is nice.
+It is very fast, very simple to set up (anyone who tried to deploy Kafka to Kubernetes will understand), and have many features aside of pub/sub: persistend message queues, for example.
+Basically, NATS is nice.
 -->

 ---